PowerShell/PowerShell-RFC/1-Draft/RFCNNN-WindowsPS-Compatibility-Utilities.md

 1. One remote Windows PS process corresponds to one local PS Core process.
 E.g. if a same user creates 2 local PS Core processes and loads 'WindowsPS-only' module in each one, this will result in creating 2 Windows PS processes and loading the actuall module in each one of them.
 2. Local Load-Module for 'WindowsPS-only' module will have same behaviour/effect in remote Windows PS process as it would have been done locally on an compartible module.
 In addition, this will create `WindowsPS Compatibility` Windows PS process if one does not already exist.
 3. Local Remove-Module for 'WindowsPS-only' module will have same behaviour/effect in remote Windows PS process as it would have been done locally on an compartible module.
 In addition, this will remove `WindowsPS Compatibility` Windows PS process if it is no longer needed.
+4. When removing a module, there is an `OnRemove` event on the module that will execute.
+This event allows Compat proxy module to react to being removed and perform cleanup of remote process if necessary.
+5. PS process exit does Not perform gracefull cleanup of modules, so it needs to be handled separately.
+There is an event that allows to react to the closing of the PowerShell process (to do remote Compat process cleanup): `Register-EngineEvent -SourceIdentifier ([System.Management.Automation.PsEngineEvent]::Exiting) -Action $OnRemoveScript`

 ### Objects returned by remote operations